 Name & Bar Number Representing

-Address

-Email Address
+Address Email Address

-The name, address, and telephone number of each self-represented party is:
+The name, address, and telepho one number of each self-represented party is:

 Name

 Address Telephone Number:

-Name Address
+Name

-Address
+Address Telephone Number:

 4.

-this notice as excerpts of the record:
+this notice as excerpts of the record: following parts of the record, copies of which accompany

-5.
+· 5.

-This appeal is timely and otherwise e properly before the Supreme Court because:
+This appeal is timely and other

+wise properly before the Supreme Court because:

+6.

-[In cases inv 6. volving an audio record:]
+[In cases s involving an audio record:]

-at appellant's expense of the audio record designated in es are to be served on the parties to the appeal listed in
+ies at appellant's expense of the audio record designated in opies are to be served on the parties to the appeal listed in

 7.

-Attached to this notice of appeal is a copy of the order being appealed.
-Also attached is a memorandum of law as described in ORS 147.537(4).
+Attached to this notice of appe memorandum of law as described in O al is a copy of the order being appealed.
+Also attached is a DRS 147.537(4).

+8.

+CER TIFICATE OF SERVICE

-I certify that on [date], I served a true copy of this notice of appeal on:
+I certify that on [date] , I see erved a true copy of this notice of appeal on: